Vis4Sense/student-projects/instructions/software.md

 - You can create a kanban board in 'project' (similar to Trello)
 - create "milestones', e.g., one for each iteration
 - add 'issues' to 'milestones', and set deadline
-- An overly detailed example: [this project template](https://github.com/users/kaidatavis/projects/2)
+- **An overly detailed example**: [this project template](https://github.com/users/kaidatavis/projects/2)
+- You don't need to use GitHub Project, but **some form of project planning and progress tracking is essential**.

 # Code editor (IDE):
 Recommended: Visual Studio Code https://code.visualstudio.com/.